-Businesses in need of capital have two choices: Debt or equity.
-While the level of debt can vary across industries, most companies find it necessary to balance between both.
+Businesses in need of capital have two choices: leverage existing equity or take on strategic debt.
+Most companies find it necessary to balance utilizing both.
 Business financing represents the debt side of raising capital – borrowing money from traditional or nontraditional lenders.
-This is a very large field with many different debt instruments that are often designed for specific purposes and others offering more generalized terms.
+This is a diverse field with many different debt instruments in play, some designed for specific purposes and others offering more generalized terms.
 It’s worth familiarizing yourself with some of the most common forms of business financing before deciding which best fits your specific goals and circumstances.